lake-wg/authz/draft-ietf-lake-authz.md

 At this point, V has authenticated U, and received a valid voucher response from W as described in {{V-W}}.

-V sends EDHOC message_4 to U with the critical EAD item (-TBD2, Voucher) included in EAD_4, i.e., ead_label = -TBD2 and ead_value = Voucher, as specified in {{voucher}}.
+V prepares EDHOC message_4 where, if the voucher response contains a voucher, V includes the critical EAD item (-TBD2, Voucher) in EAD_4, i.e., ead_label = -TBD2 and ead_value = Voucher, as specified in {{voucher}}.

 #### Processing in U

-U receives EDHOC message_4 from V and processes it as specified in {{Section 5.5.3 of RFC9528}}, with the additional step of processing the EAD item in EAD_4.
+U receives EDHOC message_4 from V and processes it as specified in {{Section 5.5.3 of RFC9528}}, with the additional step of processing EAD_4.

+If EAD_4 contains an EAD item with label = -TBD2, U MUST verify the Voucher using H_handshake, ID_CRED_I, CRED_V, and the keys derived as in {{voucher}}.
+If the verification fails then U MUST abort the EDHOC session.

 If U does not recognize the EAD item or the EAD item contains information that U cannot process, then U MUST abort the EDHOC session, see {{Section 3.8 of RFC9528}}.
-Otherwise, U MUST verify the Voucher using H_handshake, ID_CRED_I, CRED_V, and the keys derived as in {{voucher}}.
-If the verification fails then U MUST abort the EDHOC session.

 If OPAQUE_INFO is present, it is made available to the application.